 ¤ by encouraging speculators to shift out of commodity contracts, and into treasury bills

 ¤ by appreciating the domestic currency and so reducing the price of internationally traded commodities in domestic terms (even if the price hasn't fallen in terms of foreign currency).

 All four mechanisms work to reduce the real market price of commodities, as happened when real interest rates where high in the early 1980s.
 A decrease in real interest rates has the opposite effect, lowering the cost of carrying inventories, and raising commodity prices, as happened in 2007-08 and 2010-11.
-Call it an example of the "carry trade."

 coverage of this idea

 “Commodity Prices and Interest Rates,” Economic Outlook (CoBank), Oct.
 2012, vol.9, no. 10, pp.1-6.

 “Bernanke feels pressure of nation’s rising oil gauge," Financial Times, Sept.2, 2011. pdf photocopy.

 "High Oil Prices Spur Thoughts About Bubbles, But This Might Be Misguided," Wall Street Journal, May 27, 2008, p.A5.